cdebacco/MultiTensor/README.md

 Boost Graph Library: http://www.boost.org/doc/libs/1_62_0/libs/graph/doc/index.html

 ## What's included:
-- `em_dis.cpp` : General version of the algorithm.
-Allows for directed multilayer networks with disassortative graph structures (non-diagonal affinity matrices W).
-The weighted version still needs to be implemented.
+- `MultiTensor.cpp` : General version of the algorithm.
+Considers directed and weigthed multilayer networks with any community structures (non-diagonal or restricted diagonal affinity matrices W).
-- `em_as.cpp` : Purely assortative version.
-Restricts affinity matrices to be diagonal (less memory is occupied).
-- `em_uni_dis.cpp` : Undirected version of the model: only the membership matrices `U` are considered.
-Less memory is occupied.
-- `em_uni_as.cpp` : Undirected and purely assortative version.
-Only the membership matrices `U` are considered and the affinity matrices `W` are restriceted to be diagonal.

-Use the version that most resembles your network, i.e. if you have an undirected network use `em_uni_dis.cpp`.
-If you also now that the partition is assortative then use `em_uni_as.cpp`.
+Use the version that most resembles your network, i.e. if you have an undirected network use `MultiTensor_undirected.cpp`.
+If you also now that the partition is assortative then use the flag '-A 1'.

 ## Requirements:
 Need to make a directory called `data` inside the folder where the `.cpp`  and `Makefile` are stored.
 Just ype from the command line, inside that folder: